 - SHARP: Society for the History of Authorship, Reading and Publishing

 - SurLaLune Fairy Tales

-My book is based partly on documents from state and city archives across Germany.
+My first book is based partly on documents from state and city archives across Germany.
 It also draws on the holdings of libraries with extensive collections of books published for children and youth.
 Here are links to some of those institutions:

 Historical Collections of Children’s Books

 - Kinder- und Jugendbuchabteilung, Staatsbibliothek Berlin (Children’s and Young People’s Literature Department, State Library Berlin)